Personalised Wirral Drum Lessons

 Drummers love playing drum fills!
 Thinking of, and playing great sounding drum fills takes work, and an understanding of the music you are playing to.
 You will learn how to create your own stickings, adapt drum rudiments and other techniques to create your own great sounding drum fills and also give you the tools you need to do it all yourself.
 You will also learn when to and when not to use these drum fills and play tastefully to the music.

-For many people learning to play the drums, their long-term aim is play in a band.
+For many people learning the drums, their long-term aim is to play in a band.
 This may be to either perform in front of an audience or just as a bit of fun.
 It is therefore important to know our role within a band and what our job is.
 Are we playing to loud or to quietly?
 Is the song the right speed?
 Should I play a drum fill?
 Should I count the song in?
 Having an understanding of your roles will help you become the best drummer you can be.